unioslo/tsd-api-docs/apps-api.md

 In the use case above, the following would apply:

 * doctors are members of the `p[0-9]+-{app}-processor-group`
-  * a TSD project member requests group creation
+  * a TSD project member requests group creation (a person group)
   * doctors apply for TSD project membership
   * TSD project admins approve them as associated members
 * patients are members of the `p[0-9]+-{app}-subject-group`
-  * a TSD project member requests group creation
+  * a TSD project member requests group creation (a person group)
   * patient person objects are created
   * patients are added to groups by processors
 * researchers do not need to be a member of any group